revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' constructor(container: string | HTMLElement | undefined, adapterSetConfig: AdapterSetConfig, options?: Revgrid.Options);
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration abortEditing(): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
     // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters